-Develop a reflective understanding of the world of politics in a local, national and international context.
-Learn about the key theories, ideologies and developments that shape the current political climate in the UK and overseas.
+Develop a reflective understanding of the world of politics in its local, national and international contexts.
+Understand the key theories, ideologies and developments that shape the current political climate.

 Why study Politics and International Relations?

-This course will equip you to pursue diplomatic, developmental and political careers, and reach executive positions.
-The course supports this aim through a combination of rigorous intellectual work with applied projects mentored by industry professionals.
+This course will equip you to find a fulfilling professional career, outside or inside the world of politics.
+The course supports this through a combination of rigorous thinking and applied projects mentored by industry professionals.

-You will develop an applied understanding of the complex relationship between political theorising, international relations and diplomatic practice.
-The course will strengthen your ability to compare political situations, institutions and movements across countries.
+You will develop an applied understanding of the complex relationship between political theory and practice, and between international relations and diplomatic practice.
+The course will train your thinking and strengthen your ability to compare political situations, institutions and movements.

 Why St Mary's?

-Politics and International Relations is part of an exciting suite of politics courses - designed in consultation with leading figures from the world of politics, public communication and policy - that also includes:
+Politics and International Relations is part of a suite of politics courses - designed in consultation with leading figures from the world of politics, public communication and policy - that also includes:

 - Designed in collaboration with leading politics, public communication and policy professionals